Operation Title: Voyage to Trondheimsfjorden

-Arthur sailed on the morning of 26 October.
-After a voyage through rough seas, mountains near the village of Bud in Norway were sighted at midday on 28 October.
-The ship's engine broke down during the afternoon, forcing the crew to erect a sail while it was repaired.
+Arthur sailed at 9 am the morning of 26 October.
+The weather was bad throughout the voyage to Norway, causing several of the seamen to suffer from seasickness.
+Mountains near the village of Bud in Norway were sighted at midday on 28 October.
+This marked the start of the most dangerous part of the trip to Norway, as Arthur did not have papers giving it authority to sail outside Norwegian coastal waters and German aircraft regularly patrolled the area.
+If detected, the ship would be treated as a hostile craft.
+Bjørnøy coaxed as much power as possible from Arthur's engine so it could quickly pass through the danger zone.
+The ship's engine broke down that afternoon, forcing the crew to erect a sail while it was repaired.
 The engine was restarted in the late afternoon and Arthur proceeded to the island of Edøya.
 The cover story for the boat's voyage was that she was carrying a load of peat from the island.

-Edøya was reached during the morning of 29 October, and Arthur's crew anchored her there.
+Edøya was reached during the morning of 29 October and Arthur's crew anchored there.
 The plan for the operation called for the Chariots to be fitted with their warheads, unloaded from Arthur and secured to the boat while at Edøya.
 Attempts to do this during the morning were frustrated by several German aircraft which flew low to inspect the ship.
-All work had to be stopped each time and the British personnel needed to hide below deck.
+All work had to be stopped each time and the British personnel hid below deck.
 While the warheads were fitted to the Chariots after the German aircraft stopped patrolling, rough seas caused Arthur to drag her anchor.
-This made unloading the Chariots impossible, and the crew decided to find a better anchorage.
+This made unloading the Chariots impossible and the crew decided to find a better anchorage.
 This took the rest of the day.

-Work to unload the Chariots resumed at 5 am on 30 October.
-Both Chariots were unloaded and secured to the bottom of Arthurs hull using ropes attached to cleats on the boat's deck.
-Arthur then resumed her voyage.